camwestwood/xapi/recipes/studyapps/target-set.md

 ### Object

-The object should be the target.
+The object should be the target that has been completed.

 ### Example